 For Example by using automated monitoring of IP addresses to identify possible fraudulent log-ins from unexpected locations.

-With your consent, we will use your personal data, preferences and details of your transactions to keep you informed by email, web, text, telephone about relevant products and services including tailored special offers, discounts, promotions, events, competitions and so on.
+With your consent, we will use your personal data, preferences and details of your transactions to keep you informed by email, web, text (SMS), telephone about relevant products and services including tailored special offers, discounts, promotions, events, competitions and so on.

 Of course, you are free to opt out of hearing from us by any of these channels at any time.